RMITLibrary/easy_cite/markdown/chicagob.md

 Chapter Author’s Family Name Year of publication, page

-> "American literature has contributed to shaping modern society.."
+> "American literature has contributed to shaping modern society..."
 (Thoreau 2016, 178).

 > "It's one of life's great tragedies that 'hippotherapy' has nothing to do with hippos..."
 (Baldwin 2021, 46).